vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Elevenlabs is also an option but it could get expensive.

 Before continuing further, created this month's monthly report and sent it to Deepthi mam.
 I will begin my focus from A2TTS since it is closest to what I already know (so a good entry point), and seems to be capable as well.

+A2TTS stands for Adaptive Text To Speech.
+It is diffusion-based and was release in July 2025 by IIT Bombay researchers (so pretty new).
+It was designed specifically the issue of low-resource quantities of Indic languages.
+The model is very light (approximately 150M parameters), and extends the Grad-TTS architecture (can check later its details as well).
+It uses a DDPM decoder to generate the Speech (high-fidelity mel-spectrograms).
+It extracts and uses a continuous speaker embedding, which makes it extremely easy and fast to adapt its voice to completely new speakers from just a small 10 second sample audio.
+There's a cross attention duration prediction module, and Classifier Free Guidance is used to condition the output to the chosen speaker's voice.
+Also A2TTS was trained exclusively on IndicSUPERB dataset.
+So its foundation is completely on Indic languages.